Intrapersonal Dynamics

 This isn’t “just be brave.”
 It’s to be willing.
 You don’t have to feel confident.
 You just have to act before insecurity talks you out of it.
 Send the message before overthinking it.
 Speak in the meeting before convincing yourself you’ll sound stupid.
 Show up even though you feel out of place.
 There is a difference between thinking and overthinking.

+This might, naturally, feel overwhelming.
+And maybe you’ll end up in a situation you didn’t particularly want or expect to be in.
+But the point is to demonstrate to yourself that 1) immaturity is often baseless and 2) you can still act despite it.
 Over time, acting despite insecurity generates evidence that contradicts its predictions.
 You try, and people don’t always reject you.
 You speak, and you’re not always humiliated.
 You show up, and you belong just fine.
 Insecurity doesn’t vanish, but its credibility weakens.

 Don’t Bother With Reassurance